Bret Hart: Sporadic appearances (2012–present)

 At Raw 1000 and on the May 4, 2012, episode of Raw he served as guest ring announcer; he interviewed John Cena on September 10, 2012, during which CM Punk interrupted and got into a confrontation with Hart.
 He participated in backstage segments at the 2013 Royal Rumble and WrestleMania 31.
 On the post-show of Raw on May 27, 2013, Hart was honoured by the city of Calgary and the WWE with a "Bret Hart Appreciation Night", a celebration of the work he had done in his career.
 Also present in the ring for this celebration were Pat Patterson, Chris Jericho, Shawn Michaels and Vince McMahon, who each paid their own tributes to Hart.
 He has also served as an expert on panels, including the March 25, 2013, episode of Raw and at the NXT Arrival pre-show.
 Hart was in the corner of his niece Natalya on the March 27, 2014, episode of NXT, at the second NXT TakeOver event and at the 2016 Payback event.
 The match ended when the referee, Charles Robinson, called for the bell as Charlotte had Natalya locked in the Sharpshooter.
 After the match both Natalya and Hart placed Charlotte and her father, Ric Flair, respectively in the Sharpshooter.

-On April 6, 2019, Hart became a two-time WWE Hall of Famer when he was inducted as a member of The Hart Foundation alongside Jim Neidhart.
-During Hart's speech, an audience member named Zach Madson charged into the ring and tackled Hart and his niece Natalya to the ground, but they were quickly saved by multiple wrestlers and security, and after several minutes, Hart continued and finished his speech.
+On April 6, 2019, Hart became a two-time WWE Hall of Famer when he was inducted as a member of the Hart Foundation alongside Jim Neidhart.
+During Hart's speech, an audience member named Zach Madson charged into the ring and tackled Hart and his niece Natalya to the ground, but was quickly intercepted by multiple wrestlers and security, and after several minutes, Hart continued and finished his speech.
 WWE later released a statement saying that the attacker was sent to the local authorities.
 In August 2019, Hart appeared at WWE SummerSlam pay-per-view backstage wishing Seth Rollins good luck in his match against Brock Lesnar for the Universal Championship.
 In September 2022, Hart appeared at ringside for WWE's first UK stadium show in 30 years, Clash at the Castle.
 Hart returned to Raw on the September 9, 2024 episode, sharing a segment with Sami Zayn and World Heavyweight Champion Gunther.

 All Elite Wrestling (2019)

 On May 25, 2019, Hart made a surprise special appearance at All Elite Wrestling's (AEW) inaugural pay-per-view, Double or Nothing, to unveil the AEW World Championship.
 In July 2023, it was revealed that Hart offered his services to AEW as an agent, but was turned down.